-

 A Child’s Christmas in Carmel (circa 1960s)

 By Sarah White In the Episcopal church, Epiphany (January 6th) marks the end of the Christmas holiday.
 I squeeze in this Christmas reminiscence as the sun sets on January 6th.
 Evergreen garlands.
-Golden gleams of flame from beeswax candles reflected … Continue reading
+Golden gleams of flame from beeswax candles reflected in … Continue reading

 What Lies Within, by Libby J. Atwater